shin-iwa/Square/readme.md

 <img width="1000" alt="screen1" src="https://user-images.githubusercontent.com/66307522/93222925-6fc67700-f7aa-11ea-8cec-adaf399b952c.png">

 # About
-This app is Novel Posting site.
+This app is Book Review site.
 You can use full systems!
-It's possible to read all novels.
-But if you write new novels, please make an account.
+Please make an account.

 # Technology used
 This application uses the following open source packages: